ShangYangLin/H01_eight_M05/README.md

 Objective: Built AI model by using HRV indexes derived from EKG signal of CPAP titration ongoning helps physicians and clinical health care personnels to identify patient with good compliance.

-Methods: The good compliance patient was fulfill the criteria for “regular use” (defined as 4 hours use on 70% of days) for at least one year, while the poors was defined as refusing any treatment for at least 4 months after CPAP titration (both group were suffer by severe OSA).
+Methods: This trial was approved by TMU-JIRB (N202210073).
+The good compliance patient was fulfill the criteria for “regular use” (defined as 4 hours use on 70% of days) for at least one year, while the poors was defined as refusing any treatment for at least 4 months after CPAP titration (both group were suffer by severe OSA).
 We derived the HRV indexes (RMSSD, SDNN, PNN50, HF, LF, VLF, LF/HF Ratio, VLF/Total Power) every five minutes.

 Results: The missing values of HRV data was imputed and then the whole dataset was standardized.
 A neural networks (deep learning) model shows 75% in accuracy after hyperparameter optimization.
 We humblely upload the framework of our model and weight of neurons, and looking forward all type of cooperation and feedback.